List of Hellsing characters: Incognito

-The main antagonist of the anime series, Incognito is a masochistic and homicidal vampire from Africa who comes to England with the mission to destroy London and eat Alucard after defeating him.
-After converting the SAS soldiers he slaughters into a new breed of FREAK vampires, to be used to attack Cambridge and Trafalgar Square, Incognito captures Integra for a ritual to summon Set.
+The main antagonist of the first anime series (not to be confused with the OVA), Incognito is a masochistic and homicidal vampire from Africa who comes to England with the mission to destroy London and eat Alucard after defeating him.
+After converting the SAS soldiers, he slaughters into a new breed of FREAK vampires, to be used to attack Cambridge and Trafalgar Square, Incognito captures Integra for a ritual to summon Set.
 However, Incognito ends up being killed by Alucard after Integra enables him to fight to his full abilities.

 Peter Fargason

 A member of the Hellsing organization and one of Seras's mentors along with Alucard, Walter, and Integra.
 Fargason is killed by a soldier towards the end of the series.

 Helena

 Helena is a vampire character who looks like a little girl.
-However, the truth is that she was bitten by a vampire centuries ago.
+However, the truth is that she was bitten by a vampire centuries ago and is a member of a small category of vampires that don't feel the need to feast on human blood.
 Her true age is reflected in her monotone expression and womanly voice.
-Helena resides in a candlelit apartment filled with books.
+A solitary individual, Helena resides in a candlelit apartment filled with books.
 Her role in the story is to show Seras that vampires cease aging and thus become disconnected from the rest of the world.
-When Incognito arrives in England, he kills and devours Helena seemingly just for sport.
+When Incognito arrives in England, he kills and devours Helena seemingly just for sport. despite her demise, Helena dies satisfied, now that she can finally reach the afterlife.